 Once you file the AACOMAS application and choose your schools, the process is not yet over.
 You will start to receive secondary essays in the mail for each school.
 While some may be similar (e.g. biggest challenge, significant volunteer experience), others will ask you to explain why you would like to attend their school.
 Below are a few tips to help you through the process.

-One of the hardest parts of this process is allotting enough time to get the secondary applications done in a timely manner.
+One of the hardest parts of this process is to allocate enough time to get the secondary applications done in a timely manner.
 So, plan ahead.
 Don’t leave them all for the last minute.
 The turn-around time can be as tight as two weeks, so start early and leave time to revise.
+There’s nothing secondary about secondaries!

-Often, applicants run out of steam when they reach the secondaries.
+Often, applicants run out of steam when they reach the secondaries, especially those who apply to many schools.
 But, you should make sure that you put as much time into these essays as you did the AACOMAS application.
-This is a way to show schools that you are serious about the process and their time.
+This is a way to show schools that you are serious about the process and their admission committee’s time.

 Make sure that the anecdotes and information in the secondary applications don’t repeat stories in the personal statement.
-You want to present new materials to the school.
+You want to present new information, new stories/experiences or new insights to the school.
+Applicants who are redundant could run the risk of seeming as if they need a gap year to gain more experience.

 You need to work hard if you want to submit a winning AACOMAS (or AMCAS or AADSAS) application — and we can help!
 Check out Accepted’s Primary Application Package to receive complete application guidance from conceptualization to final review.
 Your experienced consultant will guide you through the entire primary application, ensuring that you make the best use of your time to create a compelling portrait of yourself as a future leader in the medical field.